 Building the AI features for Wolcen: Bloodtrail

 Outside of busy launch periods, we sync up with licensees who’ve opted for in-depth development support every 1-2 weeks, sharing sprint progress, and discussing issues and design.
-Back in May, Wolcen’s team shared the design for the features they wanted in their first content patch.
-We spent the next few sprints going through the team’s design documents, following up with further questions to focus the scope and trying out early prototypes.
+It was in one of these dedicated meetings that Wolcen’s team shared the designs and ideas for the features they wanted in their first content patch.
+So the Kythera AI team got to work!
+We spent the next few sprints working closely with Wolcen's team, collaborating on design documents, iterating to focus the scope and testing early prototypes.

-The Hunt was a very interesting feature to work on.
-Normally, in game development you’re trying to find the shortest path as efficiently as possible so that you can scale to hundreds of agents all searching for paths across a massive world at the same time.
-Kythera AI already does this well for fully dynamic 2D and 3D worlds.
-But for The Hunt, chasing down the shortest path isn’t exciting.
-Wolcen’s designers wanted to motivate players to explore more of the level by chasing down organic paths a fleeing monster would leave behind.
-Our solution had to work on both the hand crafted campaign levels and the end-game procedural levels, all automatically.
+However in the case of the prey in Hunts, chasing down an agent that just take the shortest path isn’t exciting.
+Wolcen’s designers wanted to motivate players to explore more of the level by following seemingly organic paths, the kind of path a fleeing monster would leave behind.
+What's more, our solution had to work on both the hand crafted campaign levels and the end-game procedural levels, all automatically.

 Figure 1: Kythera AI’s proposed solution highlighting interesting, bad and boring paths.